Top 50+ Scrum Master Interview Questions and Answers for 2025

 • There is no correlation between the estimator's skills and experience, and story points are independent of the story's author.

-• Because story points are a measurement of relative sizes, and the size cannot get changed by external forces, team members can estimate more accurately.
+• Because story points measure relative sizes, and external forces cannot change their size, team members can estimate more accurately.

-• Story Points encourages collaboration by prioritizing team behavior over individual behavior.
+• Story Points encourage collaboration by prioritizing team behavior over individual behavior.

 • It serves as a team-building activity because teams exchange, argue, constructively criticize, and have fun while playing poker cards to reach an understanding of estimations.